-These are the pictures so far from 2017 and yes as the title says, it includes not only a comet but a supernova as well.
+These are the pictures so far from 2017.
+They include not only the galaxy below but also a comet and even a supernova as well.
 And not just any old supernova either, this one's in another galaxy!

 This is the galaxy M106 (also known as NGC 4258).
 M106 is an intermediate spiral galaxy and is located in the Canes Venatici onstellation.